panlinux/ubuntu-server-documentation/explanation/dnssec/dnssec.md

 ## Where does the DNSSEC validation happen?

-DNSSEC validation is the act of, besides fetching the DNS records that were requested, their signature is also obtained, and verified.
+DNSSEC validation is fetching the DNS data that was requested, their signatures, and performing the validation of that data.
 Who is responsible for that?

 It depends.